apache/flink/docs/content/docs/dev/table/functions/udfs.md

 updates.
 In order to do so, the accumulator keeps both the old and new top 2 values.

 {{< hint info >}}
-Note: Do not update accumulator within `emitUpdateWithRetract` because `GroupTableAggFunction` will not re-invoke `function#getAccumulators` after `function#emitValue` is invoked.
+Note: Do not update accumulator within `emitUpdateWithRetract` because after `function#emitUpdateWithRetract` is invoked, `GroupTableAggFunction` will not re-invoke `function#getAccumulators` to update the latest accumulator to state.
 {{< /hint >}}

 {{< tabs "043e94c6-05b5-4800-9e5f-7d11235f3a11" >}}